You’re scared you had a TIA even though you’re young, but a ton of tests came back normal.

 But SOMETHING happened!
 Here is what you should do.

-“As a stroke neurologist, I frequently encounter scenarios where young patients with minimal risk factors like hypertension, diabetes, dyslipidemia or smoking experience a transient neurological symptom,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“As a stroke neurologist, I frequently encounter scenarios where young patients with minimal risk factors like hypertension, diabetes, dyslipidemia or smoking experience a transient neurological symptom,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 Dr. Zafar continues, “Since it is hard to come up with an answer of what that symptom was, they are often told by their emergency medicine physicians or primary care providers that they had a TIA.”